Mooleane/aaron-capstone-project/README.md

 Both functions now use the parameter 'evolution_information' for the parsed variable instead of 'evolution_body' when referring to the API evolution data.

-## Updated prints with Eevee as the Pokemon
+## Updated prints with Eevee as the Pokémon
 ```
 Evolution Chain
     Starts From: Eevee